How to Pass the Neuro-Psychiatric Exam

 5. Hone your English skills

 Sometimes, the exam may include essay exercises.
 The purpose is to evaluate the incident reporting skills of the applicants.
-Practice your English writing skills, be precise and pay attention to the grammar rules.
+Practice your English writing skills, be precise, and pay attention to the grammar rules.
+Remember, clear and concise communication is crucial in showcasing your knowledge and competence in the neuro-psychiatric examination.

 6. Prepare for the interview

 The final part of the exam is the one-on-one interview with a psychologist to assess how you will present yourself under pressure.
 Answer all the questions with wit, consistency, and fluency.
 Do not make unnecessary body and hand movements or gestures during the interview.
+Maintain a calm and composed demeanor throughout the process.
+Remember to take deep breaths, maintain eye contact, and listen attentively to the interviewer’s questions before formulating your responses.
+Be honest about your limitations and strengths, as this will demonstrate self-awareness and authenticity.
 Be snappy and stand firm when talking.
 Lastly, always be humble.

 To wrap it up